maxlokus/Autocomplete-react/README.md

 ## Note

 This project is developed and tested for win OS.
 Mac support may require some minor tweaks.

+Make sure to install dependencies first by running `npm install`.
 ## Available Scripts

 In the project directory, you can run: